Here are some examples of common Docker Compose commands:

 docker-compose down

-.
-For example, if you started your containers with the above command, you can stop and remove them using the following command:
+docker-compose ps: This command is used to list the containers that were started with docker-compose up.
+For example, if you started your containers with the above command, you can list them using the following command:

 docker-compose ps